Atlas Mountain Palm

 This very hardy and robust fan palm eventually forms rounded clumps of beautiful silvery-blue foliage; can grow in poor soils and is quite drought tolerant once established; an excellent screen, and does particularily well in containers

-Atlas Mountain Palm has attractive silvery blue foliage with hints of grayish green.
+Atlas Mountain Palm has attractive silvery blue foliage with hints of grayish green on a plant with a round habit of growth.
 The palmate leaves are highly ornamental and remain silvery blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Atlas Mountain Palm is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.